AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/types-endpoints.md

 ---
 title: Types of endpoints
 description: Learn about the different types of endpoints.
+This document lists the different types of endpoints such as Email, Watched folder and many more, that can be added to services.
 contentOwner: admin
 content-type: reference
 geptopics: SG_AEMFORMS/categories/managing_endpoints